Shane will be teaching a portrait painting workshop in August. Tap/Click the "Specialized Workshops" button

 paintings in most lighting situations.
 Students are welcome to purchase the often

 less-expensive "hue" versions of colors.
-They represent a warm and cool version of the
+This "palette" of colors represent a warm and cool

 colors and useful neutrals.
 Other colors can be bought in